 }

-Since PHP 8.0, we can use attributes which allows to specify structured metadata information on declarations in code.
+Since PHP 8.0, we can use attributes, which allows specifying structured metadata information on declarations in code.

 <?php